southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

-Will it destroy us all?
-First, what type of entity are you?
+How _exactly_ will it destroy us all?
+Let’s work it out, but first, what type of entity are you?
 {style="color: white"}